NYBA BLUES TRYOUTS | FAQ

 What if we want to go on vacation, to the cottage or away to camp?
 Expand

-The NYBA Blues practices and home games are held at Bond Park in North York.
-Rep teams also participate in the Toronto Baseball Association (“TBA”) or an interlocked league with the TBA and the York Simcoe Baseball Association (“YSBA”), depending on the age group and level.
-In either case, Rep families should be prepared to play away games from London to Barrie to Oshawa.
+The North York Blues’ practices and home games are held at Bond Park in North York.
+Rep teams also participate in the Toronto Baseball Association (“TBA”) or an interlocked league with the TBA and the Eastern Ontario Baseball Association (“EOBA”) and York Simcoe Baseball Association (“YSBA”), depending on the age group and level.

 Team fees can vary considerably based on: the frequency of winter training selected by the team; additional professional or semi-professional coaching or instruction; weekend tournaments.
 In most cases the fee ranges are as follows:

 These fees do not include the cost of player’s individual equipment (e.g. baseball glove, cleats), player uniforms and cost of travel.